-I have held research contracts at University of Glasgow, the MRC/CSO Social and Public Health Science Unit and I am currently a Senior Research Fellow at Glasgow Caledonian University (GCU).
-At GCU, I am a member of the Sexual Health and Blood Borne Virus Research Group, and also a member of the Justice, Violence and Gender Research Group.
+I have held research contracts at University of Glasgow, the MRC/CSO Social and Public Health Science Unit and I am currently a Reader at Glasgow Caledonian University (GCU).
+At GCU, I am a member of the Sexual Health and Blood Borne Virus Research Group, and the Gender Research and Equalities Network (GREeN).

 If you click on ‘podcasts’ in the menu at the top of the page you can hear my interviews with researchers or practitioners about their work.
 I really enjoy doing these as it engages me in conversations with researchers and practitioners on a variety of sexual health topics, from intersex to HIV prevention, to sexual violence.

 - Member of Scottish Government’s National Monitoring and Research Group (NMRG), for the Scottish Sexual Health and Blood Borne Virus Framework

 - Member of Scottish Parliament Cross-party group on SHBBV

 - Editorial Board – BMC Public Health

 - Chair Sexual Health Research Network

 - Member of Global Young Academy (2013- 2018), and elected as Executive Committee member 2017/18